MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechRally.md

 ### Presentable GitHub

 Initially, Alex did not believe having a presentable GitHub was essential.
-Since Alex has been conversing with his peers on Twitter, his opinion has changed.
+After conversing with his peers on Twitter, Alex has since changed his mind on the importance.

 Alex tells us our GitHub will be scrutinized, and it is in our best interest to make sure it is pristine.